avanwouwe/citadel-browser-agent/docs/config/index.md

 * browser alerts that indicate imminent security threats (e.g. `ERR_FILE_VIRUS_INFECTED` or `ERR_BLOCKED_BY_ADMINISTRATOR`)
 * web filtering is triggered

-You can override the configurations by placing a file `citadel-config.json` containing a JSON object in the directory where the `citadel-browser-agent` binary lives.
+You can override the configurations by placing a file called `citadel-config.json` containing a JSON object in the directory where the `citadel-browser-agent` binary lives.

 Example: